sapthesh/bootstrap-boilerplate/README.md

 </html>
 ```

-Just create an index.html file in your new folder project, copy paste
+Just create an index.html file in your new project, copy paste
-ours and start hacking!
+ours and start!